nvanevski-uoe/assignments/m1fp/gpg-file-encryption/docs/comparisons.md

 # Comparison of Java and Python GPG File Encryption Utilities

 ## a) Development Models
 - **Java**: The Java utility follows an object-oriented development model.
-It encapsulates the file encryption logic within classes (`FileEncryptor` and `GpgUtils`), promoting code reuse and modularity.
+It encapsulates the file encryption logic within classes (`FileEncryptor` and `ParsedArgs`), promoting code reuse and modularity.
 - **Python**: The Python utility also adopts an object-oriented approach with the `FileEncryptor` class.
 However, Python's flexibility allows for a more functional style if desired, enabling developers to use functions without strict class structures.

 ## b) Syntax and Readability